 Over 900 species of desmids have been recorded in the British Isles but in the Outer Hebrides little is known about which species are present or their distribution.
 The only records on the NBN Atlas Scotland are those published by Outer Hebrides Biological Recording.
 The results of other surveys remain either unpublished or in the scientific literature.

-We would like to acknowledge the considerable help given by Koos Meesters, a leading continental desmidiologist, especially with sorting out errors in the early stages.
-He continues to provide advice and has offered to peer-review all new additions.
+This is a new project, only commenced seriously in 2019.
+We would like to acknowledge the considerable help given by Koos Meesters, a leading European desmidiologist, especially with sorting out errors in the early stages.
+Subsequently, we have received help from other European and two British workers.